-THE stunning Eyre Peninsula (pictured right), located in the west quarter of South Australia on the west coast of the Spencer Gulf, is a place where real memories are made once you reach it after picking up your South Australia campervan rental.
+THE stunning Eyre Peninsula, located in the west quarter of South Australia on the west coast of the Spencer Gulf, is a place where real memories are made once you reach it after picking up your a campervan in Adelaide.
 But most people miss it – too excited to be heading onto the Nullabor Plain, they don’t deviate or are tired from months on the road and after completing the Nullabor they just want to get home.
 But in reality, they are missing one of the most amazing parts of Australia.

 It’s an easy drive for any big rig, too, and in no time we started seeing the sign posts for Steaky Bay.